 Polo (or the writer) tells us what he has either seen or heard about during his travels from East to West and back.
 Some parts consist of mere fable and hearsay, others seem fairly correct.
 Some are odd, others paint a vivid picture of the world at the time.

 The so-called Marco-Polo-Bridge near Beijing is one of the places he describes accurately.
 Even if we assume that he only retells what other travelers have been telling him about it, and even though the structure itself has undergone substantial renovations over the last 8 centuries, still… the bridge that Marco Polo describes in chapter 58 is really there, and one can almost feel his presence in the pages (and on the bridge itself).

 Marco Polo’s humor shining through

-That being said, the book is still a slow read: I struggled with the boring stuff, the place names and with the historical figures.
-Also, I felt a bit distant from MP himself, except for the parts where his humour shines through – like in chapter 106, when he tells us of an area where all young girls are promiscuous and says: “That is a fine country for young men from sixteen to twenty-four to go to!”
+That being said, the book is still slow: I struggled with the outrageous folklore (like blue-colored people in Southwestern China), with the place names, and with some of the historical figures.
+Also, I felt a bit distant from Marco Polo himself, except for the parts where his humour shines through – like in chapter 106, when he tells us of an area where all young girls are promiscuous and says: